 Four Steps to Rank Advancement

-- The Scoutmaster Conference (SMC) will help you get to know the Scoutmaster and help him get to know you.
+The Scoutmaster Conference (SMC) will help you get to know the Scoutmaster and help him get to know you.
 This conference is usually short (about 10-15 minutes).
 You and the Scoutmaster will talk about what you have learned (the Scoutmaster may test you on some of those skills), things you like and dislike about the Troop, how you're getting along with the leaders and other Scouts, and your Scouting goals.
+To request a SM conference, please follow the procedures, which are available here.

-- The Board of Review (BOR) is a small group of parents (at least one of them is a registered Troop Committee member - at least three adults in all) you will meet with after your Scoutmaster Conference.
+The Board of Review (BOR) is a small group of parents (at least one of them is a registered Troop Committee member - at least three adults in all) you will meet with after your Scoutmaster Conference.
 The board's job is not to re-test you, but to make sure you have met all requirements for the rank, and to learn how you feel about your experiences with the Troop and with Scouting.
+To arrange a BOR, please contact the Advancement Chair.